cgwire/kitsu/docs/getting-started-production/README.md

 on **Confirm**.
 It saves the asset and closes the window.
 If you don't have more assets to add, click on **Close**, it cancels the window.

 The assets are linked with the first episode **E01** (created per default by Kitsu) or with the **Main Pack**.

 ![Global asset page](../img/getting-started/asset_edit.png)

 You will also see the tasks are created at the same time.
-Per default all the tasks of your library will be added.
+By default, all the tasks of your library will be added.
 If you have set your parameters, only the selected tasks will be added.

-If you need to add more **Assets** you can click on the **Add assets** button.
+If you need to add more **Assets**, click on the **Add assets** button.

 You can edit assets by going to the asset page, hovering the asset you want to modify, and then click on the **edit** button
 ![Edit button](../img/getting-started/edit_button.png) (1) on the right side of